iyzico/recruitment/README.md

 We ask questions to identify the level of your knowledge and experience about technologies, architecture and design patterns, object oriented paradigm, and about the problems we face in our teams.

-**Q4.
-What is code review session ?**

-We do excessively code reviews at iyzico.
-We do the same with you.
-When you come to the office, we will ask you to explain how you make your design decisions.
-We will look at your code at line by line and discuss the solutions you applied.

 **Q5.
 Will I code at the interview ?**

 Most probably, yes.
 We may ask you to extend your code with new features or refactor the existing parts.
 From time to time, we ask the candidates to implement a brand new solution in a new context.

-**Q6.
-Do I have to fill the survey to apply open positions ?**

-We expect every candidate to fill the survey at the very beginning.
-We check your answers, your CV and make a decision for your application.